 Chiang Mai and the rest of the northern region of Thailand enjoys cooler, milder weather throughout the year.
-During the cool season, average highs are in the low 80s (Fahrenheit), and average lows dip down into the 60s.
+During the cool season, average highs are around 80 degrees Fahrenheit (27 degrees Celsius), and average lows dip down to 60 F (16 C).
 Temperatures can go even lower up in the mountains, making it the only region in Thailand where you’ll ever need a sweater outside.

-Travelers should keep in mind that hot season temperatures can easily hit the mid-90s or higher during the day.
+Travelers should keep in mind that hot season temperatures can easily hit above 90 degrees Fahrenheit (32 degrees Celsius) or higher during the day.
 The weather doesn't cool off much at night, although higher elevations in some areas make it more bearable than in the rest of the country.
 In regards to inclement weather, the rainy season sees less rain here than in other parts of the country.
 Regardless, monsoon storms can still be dramatic and intense, especially during September, which is the rainiest month of the year.

-The best recommended time to visit Northern Thailand is between October and April, although travelers should keep in mind that this is the peak tourist season.
+The best time to visit Northern Thailand is between October and April, although travelers should keep in mind that this is the peak tourist season.

 Bangkok and Central Thailand

-During the hot season, visitors can expect highs in the 80s and 90s, with some days in the 100s.
+During the hot season, visitors can expect highs to reach above 90 degrees Fahrenheit (32 degrees Celsius), with some sweltering days even hotter.
 If you’re visiting Bangkok during the warm season, make sure to plan activities around the weather, as the heat makes it difficult to walk outside for too long.
 For most of the rainy season, temperatures cool off by a few degrees, and storms only last an hour or two before passing.

 Tourist season is the highest in November through March for cities like Bangkok.
-Since the weather cools dramatically during December through February, it is suggested to travel during these cooler months.
+Since the weather cools dramatically during December through February, travel is a bit more pleasurable during these cooler months.